The good, the bad, and the ugly.

 Collars, harnesses, leashes, and long-lines are for keeping your dog safe - they are life insurance, not corrective devices for punishment.

 Your dog should wear a well-fitted flat collar with license and ID tags so if your dog gets lost, whoever finds them, can find you.
 Remove neck collars for safety when your dog is wrestling with friends.

-The following are recommended for non-pullers:
+The following are fine for non-pullers - trained dogs:

 Limited-slip or martingale-type collars - they tighten so they won't slip off for safety, but when fitted properly, they cannot choke.
 Particularly good choices for dogs with wide necks or narrow heads.